cortexproject/cortex/docs/blocks-storage/querier.md

   # The time after which a metric should only be queried from storage and not
   # just ingesters.
 0 means all queries are sent to store.
 When running the
-  # experimental blocks storage, if this option is enabled, the time range of
+  # blocks storage, if this option is enabled, the time range of the query sent
-  # the query sent to the store will be manipulated to ensure the query end is
+  # to the store will be manipulated to ensure the query end is not more recent
-  # not more recent than 'now - query-store-after'.
+  # than 'now - query-store-after'.
   # CLI flag: -querier.query-store-after
   [query_store_after: <duration> | default = 0s]